-To retreat a unit with a Pilot during the retreat step, (p.23) tap and move both to the build zone together.
-If the unit's Pilot is already tapped, move the Pilot to the build zone during the build step separately, then retreat the unit during the retreat step.
+To retreat a piloted unit during the retreat step, (p.9) tap and move both to the build zone together.
+If the unit's Pilot is already tapped, you may move the Pilot directly to the build zone from the unit during the build step separately, then retreat the unit during the retreat step.
+If more than one Pilot, remove the Pilots until 1 is left on the unit.